 5. Eat well and use your body.
 The antioxidants and nutrients in healthy food counterbalance the inflammatory proteins the body produces under stress.
 Exercise helps to relieve stress and strengthen the body’s systems.
 Start small and work your way up.

-6. Turn off technology on occasion.
+6. Turn off technology frequently.
+It’s now proven that people can be physically addicted to technology.
 Contrary to popular acceptance, it’s not beneficial, in the long run, to watch Netflix, check your email, post on facebook, and text at the same time.
-Ask yourself what is more important, letting your “friends” and family on facebook know what you’re doing, or experiencing what you’re are doing with whom you are doing it with in the now?
+We don’t need to check facebook 25, 50, or 150 times a day.
+Ask yourself what is more important – letting your “friends” and family on facebook know your every last thought, meal, and selfie, or fully experiencing the moments sans technology.

 7. Every night, list 5 things for which you are grateful.
 It changes your mind by focusing on what is good.
 Good feeds good.
 Imagine how your outlook will change as you allow yourself to see the blessings in your life.

 8. Do nothing!
-The world will not stop if you take a break & simply Be.
-Still.
+Are you the person who is the hero for everyone to the detriment of your own physical and mental health?
+The world will not stop if you take a break & simply be still.